olive-robotics/bots_bento_icra24/docs/rulebook.md

 ![set.png](/images/set.png "set.png")

+In the picture we have 6 servo motors.
+One is backup.

 ###### 3.1.3 Simulation Content

 To be able to simulate the components in any simulation software the Universal Robot Description (URDF) files are available from this git repository.